 Coro is an exploration, development and mining company and its 100% owned Chilean subsidiary Minera Cielo Azul Ltda. ("MCAL"), has the right to acquire a 75% interest in the project by completing a resource estimate, engineering studies and arranging financing.
-To date, Coro has completed a 54 holes reverse circulation (RC) drilling program for 11.620 m and 6 DDH for 2800.05 m to test outcropping mineralization exposed and in several artisanal miner's open cuts.
+As of the date of the Marimaca Technical Report, Coro had completed a 54 holes reverse circulation (RC) drilling program for 11.620 m and 6 DDH for 2800.05 m to test outcropping mineralization exposed and in several artisanal miner's open cuts.

-The Marimaca Project is located in an area of approximately 1,300 m (meters), north-south; by 700 m, east-west direction.
+The Marimaca Project is located in an area of approximately 1,300 m (meters), north-south; by 700 m, eastwest direction.
 This land comprises one mining concession containing 23 properties (approximately 115 hectares).
 The tenements are free of mortgages, encumbrances, prohibitions, injunctions, and litigation.
 The tenements containing the active and future mining activities are not affected by royalties.